Trini Cooking with The League of Kitchens

 When attending this Trini-style cooking class, I immediately felt at home hearing the sound of soca music playing and doubles being offered as a light snack.
 I quickly jumped into the demonstration of blending habanero peppers and herbs to season the goat meat to be cut and curried later on.

 We watched Dolly’s demonstrations and were encouraged to assist in the cooking.
-Whether it was washing dishes, pre-washing vegetables, peeling potatoes and mangos, stirring the goat meat as it cooked, or preparing the roti, everyone took part.
+Whether washing dishes, pre-washing vegetables, peeling potatoes and mangoes, stirring the goat meat as it cooked, or preparing the roti, everyone took part.
 There were no exact measurements (a pinch, dab, and handful here and there), but Dolly answered our questions if there was any confusion.

 Dolly shared stories about her family, life in Trinidad, her love for cooking traditional Trinidadian food and migrating to the US.
 We even took a mini field trip to the local grocery store to purchase ingredients used and other spices mentioned during our class.
 When returning to her home, Dolly also gave a bonus mini instruction on preparing tamarind sauce from scratch since I requested some for my doubles earlier in the day.